All About Jewelry Care, Gemstones, Metals and More

 No matter which alloy and karatage you choose, gold is best known for its rich color and warmth.
 So, if you like a variety of rich color options, gold is the perfect choice for your fine jewelry, engagement ring or wedding band.

 White Gold: Because the natural, buttery yellow color of pure gold can only be “diluted” so far with alloys, white gold is often plated in rhodium for a white color similar to unplated platinum.
 This plating needs to be redone when normal wear slowly removes the rhodium plating, revealing the white gold’s natural, off-white color.
 The color difference is very, very subtle.
 You’ll most likely notice it on the parts that get the most wear and tear, like the back of a ring.
-The good news is that we rhodium plate any jewelry purchased with us for free, for life.

 Allergies: Allergies to gold jewelry are not uncommon.
 However, most are actually due to the nickel content, not the gold itself.
 If you have a nickel allergy, please ask which of our collections use nickel-free gold alloys.